Residents begin voicing concerns about the 300 unit apartment complex

 The study showed that people typically went 44 miles per hour rather than the posted 40 speed limit.
 On average, there are 29,000 cars traveling these roads every day.

 The study didn’t factor in the proposed sale of the Whaling City Golf Course to turn it into a business park with businesses, medical offices, retail and more.
-This was due to the fact that the plans for the Whaling City Golf Course had not received any city approvals at the time of the traffic study, and so the developers did not have to include the traffic data for the golf course in their study.
+At the time, the plans for the Whaling City Golf Course had not received any city approvals, so the developers weren’t required to include the traffic data for the golf course in their study.

 To prevent further traffic, they would put a stop sign at the entrance to the apartments, and request more stop signs at intersections around town such as at Hathaway and Slocum Road and Hathaway and Wilbur Avenue.
 They also recommended more safety measures such as implementing a better timed traffic light system at Route 6 and Slocum Road.